Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons: UAV Simulators

 \textit{Agilicious} \cite{FoehnScaramuzza2022Agilicious} contains a hardware description for a quadrotor with a Jetson TX2 and a software library specifically meant for autonomous and agile quadrotor flight.
 For simulation, it has a custom modular simulator that incorporates highly accurate aerodynamics based on blade-element momentum theory or with other tools like RotorS, \ac{HITL} setups, and rendering engines such as Flightmare.
 The stack uses a custom license, but is free to use for academics after registration.

 \textit{MRS UAV System} \cite{BacaSaska2021MRS} is a flight stack designed for replicable research through realistic simulations and real-world experiments.
 Its software stack includes a simulation environment built on Gazebo Classic, CoppeliaSim, or their MRS-multirotor-simulator for quadrotor dynamics, complete with realistic sensors and models.
-A key feature is its full compatibility with multiple \acs{ROS} releases, coupled with ongoing active use and maintenance.
+A key feature is its ongoing active use and maintenance.
 Moreover, this stack is frequently used for teams of multirotors.

 \textit{CrazyChoir} \cite{PichierriNotarstefano2023CrazyChoir} is an open-source modular \acs{ROS} 2 framework designed for conducting realistic simulations and experiments involving cooperating Crazyflie drones.
 For simulation, it builds on Webots with a \ac{SITL} of the Crazyflie firmware.